-This policy was adopted by the Board of Governors of Thomas Jones School on 30th October 2023.
-It is reviewed annually by the Head Teacher and the Board of Governors.
+This policy was adopted by the Governing board of Thomas Jones School on 14th October 2024.
+It is reviewed annually by the Head Teacher and the Governing Board.

 1. Introduction

 Thomas Jones School is an inclusive school and we believe in the equality of opportunities for all children including those whose needs are defined in the SEND Code of Practice 2015 under these four areas: